Brightsand Lake: Brightsand Lake Regional Park

-Amenities and attractions at Brightsand Regional Park include camping, golfing, mini golf, 28 kilometers of hiking trails, a boat launch, concession, a playground, fishing, and swimming.
+Amenities and attractions at Brightsand Regional Park include camping, golfing, mini golf, 28 kilometres of hiking trails, a boat launch, concession, a playground, fishing, and swimming.

 The campground has 106 individual campsites and 17 group campsites.
 All of the group sites are electric and about half the individual sites are electric.
 There are also two modern cabins for rent.
 At the campground there's a shower house, washrooms, and a sani-dump.

 The golf course is a par 37, 9-hole, sand greens course.
 The men's tees total 2,860 yards and the ladies' total 2,608.

 Fish species

 Fish species commonly found in the lake include are northern pike, white sucker, rainbow trout, walleye, and yellow perch.